-The SEC adopted a rule that, beginning in 2021, generally will allow shareholder reports to be delivered to investors by providing access to such reports online free of charge and by mailing a notice that the report is electronically available.
-Pursuant to the rule, investors may still elect to receive a complete shareholder report in the mail.
-Instructions for electing to receive paper copies of the Portfolio's shareholder reports going forward may be found on the front cover of this report.
+The SEC adopted a rule that allows shareholder reports to be delivered to investors by providing access to such reports online free of charge and by mailing a notice that the report is electronically available.
+Pursuant to the rule, investors may elect to receive all future reports in paper free of charge by contacting their insurance company.
+Any election to receive reports in paper will apply to all portfolio companies available under the investor's contract at the insurance company.